samblam/StoryMode/memory-bank/progress.md

 ## Next Steps

 The project is in active development with core functionality for user management, survey creation, sound management, participant management, and survey workflow implementation completed.
-Recent work has focused on fixing a critical bug on the survey results page.
+The critical Vercel build error has been resolved, but a new login issue has emerged post-deployment.

 Key achievements:
 - Fixed `Uncaught SyntaxError: Cannot use import statement outside a module` by adding `type="module"` to the script tag in `src/pages/admin/surveys/[id]/results.astro`.
 - Fixed error message in Analytics Dashboard by handling `undefined` `is_success` property in `calculateSuccessMetrics` function in `src/utils/surveyAnalytics.ts`.
-- Identified that the `"__vite_ssr_import_2__.validateFormat is not a function"` error is caused by `DataExporter.astro` calling a non-existent API endpoint.
-This issue requires further investigation.
+- Resolved the Vercel build error related to `src/components/tsconfig.json` and the null byte path by refactoring `DataExporter.astro` and removing the `client:load` directive.

 Current focus:
-1.  **Resolving Vercel Build Error**: This is the immediate priority.
-The next developer should focus on debugging the `src/components/tsconfig.json` path issue.
+1.  **Resolving Login Failure on Vercel Deployment**: This is the immediate priority.
+The next developer should focus on debugging the `/api/auth/login` 404 issue.
 2.  **Addressing Technical Debt and Improvements:** The next focus will be addressing the items outlined in `memory-bank/technicalDebtAndImprovements.md`.
-3.  **Investigating the `validateExport` API endpoint:** The `validateExport` function in `DataExporter.astro` is calling a non-existent API endpoint.
-This needs to be investigated and fixed.
-4. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
+3. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
-5. Testing the newly implemented features.
+4. Testing the newly implemented features, especially the DataExporter component.
-6. Adding comprehensive user feedback and validation.
+5. Adding comprehensive user feedback and validation.
-7. Documenting the survey publishing workflow for administrators.
+6. Documenting the survey publishing workflow for administrators.

 Recent implementations:
 1. Integrated survey publishing with background job system for email sending